-The Upper Mill still has an operating wooden water wheel that can be visited by the public on a self-guided free tour.
-Run for many years by the Rowe Brothers, the mill had wood and metal shops, a blacksmith, and a grist mill; today it is home to attractive boutiques, a café/bakery and bar.
+The Upper Mill still has an operating wooden water-wheel that can be visited by the public on a self-guided free tour.
+Run for many years by the Rowe Brothers, the mill had wood and metal shops, a blacksmith, and a grist mill; today it is home to attractive boutiques, a café/bakery and bar, and a music shop.

 Route 590W in Lackawaxen, PA, 570.685.4871

 Home to the “Father of the Western Novel,” this historic building sits on the banks of the Upper Delaware River.
 Zane Grey lived in Lackawaxen, Pennsylvania, from 1905 until 1918; the town always held a special place in his memories, and was chosen as the site of his final resting place.
 Today, Grey’s home (1914-1918) is preserved by the National Park Service as part of Upper Delaware Scenic and Recreational River.